James Comey: Reasons for dismissal

 On May 19, The New York Times published excerpts of an official White House document summarizing Trump's private meeting, the day after the firing, with Russian foreign minister Sergey Lavrov and the Russian ambassador to the United States, Sergey Kislyak, in the Oval Office.
 Trump told Kislyak and Lavrov that he "just fired the head of the FBI.
-He was crazy, a real nut job."
+He was crazy, a real nut job".
 Trump added: "I faced great pressure because of Russia.
 That's taken off", further adding "I'm not under investigation."

 According to reports, Trump had been openly talking to aides about finding a reason to fire Comey for at least a week before both the dismissal and the request of memoranda from Sessions and Rosenstein the day prior.
 Trump was angry and frustrated when, in the week prior to his dismissal, Comey revealed in Senate testimony the breadth of the counterintelligence investigation into Russia's effort to sway the 2016 U.S. presidential election.
 He felt Comey was giving too much attention to the Russia probe and not enough to internal leaks to the press from within the government.
-Shortly before Comey was fired, he had requested additional money and resources to further expand the probe into Russian interference into the Presidential election.
+Shortly before he was fired, Comey had requested additional money and resources to further expand the probe into Russian interference into the Presidential election.
 Trump had long questioned Comey's loyalty to him personally and Comey's judgment to act accordingly.
 Moreover, Trump was angry that Comey would not support his claim that President Barack Obama had his campaign offices wiretapped.